 The five most common sports injuries are:

-1) Strains: Strains, also called pulled muscles are the overstretching or tearing of muscles or tendons (tissue connecting muscle to bone).
+Strains, also called pulled muscles are the overstretching or tearing of muscles or tendons (tissue connecting muscle to bone).
 Strains mostly occur in the lower back area or the back of the thigh.
 The symptoms include swelling, pain, and inability to move the affected part of the body.

-2) Sprains: Sprains are caused by the twisting, turning and tearing up of ligaments (tissues that connect bone to bone).
+Sprains are caused by the twisting, turning and tearing up of ligaments (tissues that connect bone to bone).
 The ankle sprain is the most common type of sprain occurring in sports persons followed by knee, wrist, and elbow sprains.
 Sprains can be more painful than strains and take a longer time to heal.

-3) Knee injuries: The knee joint is very complicated and it tolerates lots of wear and tears during most athletic practices.
+The knee joint is very complicated and it tolerates lots of wear and tears during most athletic practices.
 Cartilage tear, tear of the anterior cruciate ligament (ACL), fracture, and dislocation are some of the common knee injuries.
 Knee injuries can be very painful and sometimes requires surgery.

-4) Tennis elbow: In tennis elbow, the connecting tissue of the forearm and elbow gets infuriated or irritated.
+In tennis elbow, the connecting tissue of the forearm and elbow gets infuriated or irritated.
 It does not happen only in tennis players but can occur in any sport in which the repetitive motion of arms and wrists are required.
 The primary symptom is pain which usually occurs on the outer side of the elbow.

-5) Concussion: A sudden collision on the head causes the brain to move inside the skull that damages the tissues and causes a concussion, usually occurring in contact sports such as football.
+A sudden collision on the head causes the brain to move inside the skull that damages the tissues and causes a concussion, usually occurring in contact sports such as football.
 The symptoms include headache, sleepiness, dizziness, and temporary loss of consciousness.

 Orthopedic injury includes all the injuries of the muscular and skeletal system.
 These injuries usually occur as a result of trauma or accident of the bones and joints of the body.

 Sports medicine encloses a vast range of professionals from different fields that focus on the overall health of an athlete.
-Sports medicine orthopedic refers to the examination, protection, and re-establishment by medical, surgical, and other means to the muscular as well as skeletal system that gets affected by sports/athletic activities.
+Sports medicine orthopaedic refers to the examination, protection, and re-establishment by medical, surgical, and other means to the muscular as well as skeletal system that gets affected by sports/athletic activities.

 Acute injuries are the ones that occur all of a sudden as a result of some accident or trauma.
 They are often severe and require medical attention immediately.
 Some common types of acute injuries are:

-1) Ankle sprain: Ankle sprains occur when the ankle twists or turns in the wrong way causing severe pain around the ankle.
+Ankle sprains occur when the ankle twists or turns in the wrong way causing severe pain around the ankle.

-2) Wrist fracture: Breaking of the bones of the wrist is known as a wrist fracture.
+Breaking of the bones of the wrist is known as a wrist fracture.

-3) Shoulder dislocation: An injury in which the upper arm bone comes out of the cup-shaped shoulder blade socket is called shoulder dislocation.
+An injury in which the upper arm bone comes out of the cup-shaped shoulder blade socket is called shoulder dislocation.

-4) Muscle strains: Stretching or tearing of the muscles or tendons, especially at the back of the thigh is also a common acute injury.
+Stretching or tearing of the muscles or tendons, especially at the back of the thigh is also a common acute injury.

 Sports injuries are mainly classified into two types, acute injury, and chronic (also known as overuse) injury.

-Acute injury: Any injury resulting from a sudden accident or trauma is termed an acute injury.
+Any injury resulting from a sudden accident or trauma is termed an acute injury.
 The examples include bone fracture, joint dislocation, ligament tear/sprain, muscle tear/strain, cramps, wounds, and abrasion on the skin.